rricharz/Tek4010/README.md

 	home
 	page up
 	page down
-	control arrow up
+	ctrl arrow up
-	control arrow left
+	ctrl arrow left

 These keys emulate the "page" key of the Tektronix 4010.
 You need to use one of these keys frequently to avoid to get a mess on the screen, as on a real Tektronix 4010.

 The hardcopy function on the Tektronix 4010 is emulated with a screen dump.

-	control-w	Make a screen dump in current directory using scrot Can be typed on the keyboard or sent by the computer during alpha mode
+	ctrl-w	Make a screen dump in current directory using scrot Can be typed on the keyboard or sent by the computer during alpha mode

-You can also use the following control key function to close tek4010:
+You can also use the following ctrl key function to close tek4010:

-	control-q	Close tek4010 window and quit tek4010.
+	ctrl-q	Close tek4010 window and quit tek4010.

 **Log into the system running simh (same or different Raspberry Pi)**